SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/deploy-on-citrix.md

 #### Upgrade of Web Extensions on Citrix-server

-After teh upgrade of WebTools on the server remember to remove Web Extensions startup from  `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup` again.
+After the upgrade of WebTools on the server remember to remove Web Extensions startup from  `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup` again.

 ### How to change the language of MailLink